nighthawkcoders/game_levels_mp/_posts/2024-01-08-CSSE-oop-game-levels2.md

         let cutStory = document.getElementById('cut-story');
         let messages = ["Hi!
 My name is Mario, and I wish...", "I wish I could be just as cool as this guy, Mr. Lopez.", "Help me get to the next level to become him!", "Do you want a speed boost?
-[Y/N]"];
+[Y/N]","This game was provided by CompSci Inc.","Turn on multiplayer from the settings tab to play with others."];
         console.log("Message length: " + messages.length);

         function showMessage(){